edmundwright/google-sheets-clone/README.md

 [Details][phase-six]

 ### Phase 7: Formatting cells (~1 day)
-I'll implement buttons that can be used to format cells with custom background color, text colour, and number format.
+I'll implement buttons that can be used to format cells with custom background colours, text colours, and number formats.

 [Details][phase-seven]